Skip to Content

 These six composting toilets get the Going Zero Waste seal of approval.
 All of these brands are the best on the market.

-Some are portable and affordable, others are pricy and will need to be installed.
+Some are portable and affordable, while others are pricy and will need to be installed.
 But there’s something for everyone!

 I’ve gone ahead and highlighted some key features of each brand, but it isn’t an exhaustive list.
 Be sure to check out their websites for more information.